Apple Worldwide Developer Relations Intermediate Certificate Expiration

 Developer ID Signing Certificates

-The Developer ID Intermediate Certificate will be updated on January 27, 2022.
+The Developer ID Intermediate Certificate was updated on January 27, 2022.
 Learn about the update and options to support building and signing apps on Xcode 11.4 and earlier.

 Certificate update overview